First you must search for, and then view the property you like.

 - holds the property for you for 24 hours so the whole group can pay their admin fee.

-- can be paid by debit card, or credit card (2% fee for credit cards and cash) we don’t accept cheques.
+- can be paid by debit card, or credit card, we can accept cash but there is a 2% charge (we don’t accept cheques)

 - for full information about our fees click here.